-I make the baked beans every Sunday sometimes with the potato cakes and other times with freshly baked bread or buns.
-The secret ingredient here is a nice quality smoked and meaty bacon.
+I make these baked beans every Sunday, sometimes with the potato cakes and other times with freshly baked bread or buns.
+The secret ingredient here is good quality smoked and meaty bacon.
 Buy the finest you can find.
 I wish you a pleasant week.

 Please watch the video

 Gordon Ramsay Homemade Spicy Baked Beans and Potato Cakes

 - 4 slices bacon or pancetta diced into pieces